kmanc/intelligent_machine_discovery/README.md

     - Users can choose their favorite web file scanner (defaults to wfuzz)
     - Users can specify their wordlist(s) of choice for web directories and files respectively
 - Stdout reporting
-    - Live updates that you can read (even with thread context making this confusing)
     - Point out things of interest as they are found
 - "TLDR" output
     - Basically a quick reference of highlights when all scans are done